-ECET 1000 Orientation
+ECET 1001 Orientation

-This course will provide an introduction to Electrical and Computer Engineering Technology and to SPSU, to include: an introduction to the ECET faculty, an overview of career opportunities, available campus facilities, student organizations, etc. Some of the skills necessary to students will also be introduced.
+This course will provide an introduction to Electrical and Computer Engineering Technology, to include: an introduction to the ECET faculty, an overview of career opportunities, available campus facilities, student organizations, etc. Some of the skills necessary to students will also be introduced.
 These include: writing formal lab reports and learning basic computer skills.

-ECET 1011 Fundamentals
+ECET 1012 Design Fundamentals

-Prerequisites: ECET 1000 or concurrently, MATH 1113 or concurrently
+Prerequisites: ECET 1001 or concurrently, MATH 1113 or concurrently